chijioke-ibekwe/raven/README.md

                  }
              }
      ```
      For SMS notifications, the notifiable is required to have a similar method on the notifiable model that matches
      the SMS provider name.
 For instance, if your SMS notification provider is `vonage`, you should have a method
      called `routeNotificationForVonage` on the notifiable, which returns the phone number field on the model.
+     Similarly, if your provider is `twilio`, the method should be called `routeNotificationForTwilio`.
    - The `ccs` property is exclusively for email notifications and takes an array (or associative array with email/name as
      key/value pairs respectively) of emails you want to CC on the email notification.
    - The `params` property is an associative array of all the variables that exist on the notification